Faculty & Staff

 Mr. Brian Estrada, Associate Dean of College Counseling

-Mrs. Sarah Evens, 1st Grade Teacher
+Mrs. Sarah Evens, Kindergarten Teacher

 Mrs. Marcia Farniok, 2nd Grade Teacher